AfonsoPereiraCerqueira/CloudSphere/README.md

 Welcome to **CloudSphere**, a full-stack web application for managing and selling VPS/Cloud services!
 This project is built using modern technologies to provide a fast, secure, and responsive user experience. 🚀

 > [!NOTE]
-> **Educational Project:** This is my first full-stack project, developed primarily for educational purposes.
-As such, it may contain bugs and might not be fully updated with the latest software versions or functionalities.
+> **Legacy Learning Project:** This project was originally created 2 years ago as my first full-stack experience and has recently been made public.
+> Please note that it may contain bugs and reflects the dependencies and functionalities available at the time of development.

 ## ✨ Features